Sweet Potato, Corn, and Black Bean Enchiladas

 ALL OF MY MEXICAN RECIPES!

-Cheese, Black Bean, and Corn-Stuffed Sweet Potatoes with Avocado Crema — A healthy, filling, vegan, and gluten free meal by way of a sweet potato.
+Cheese, Black Bean, and Corn-Stuffed Sweet Potatoes with Avocado Crema — A healthy, filling, vegan, and gluten-free meal by way of a sweet potato.
 There’s protein from the beans and cheese, and fiber in the corn, beans, avocado, and sweet potato keep you full and satisfied for hours.

-Two Cheese, Black Bean, and Corn-Stuffed Sweet Potatoes with Avocado Crema on plate
+Two Cheese, Black Bean, and Corn-Stuffed Sweet Potatoes with Avocado Crema on plate.

-Mexican Sweet Potato and Black Bean Buddha Bowl – A HEALTHY and EASY alternative to a salad!!
+Mexican Sweet Potato and Black Bean Buddha Bowl – A HEALTHY and EASY alternative to a salad!
 Loaded with Mexican-inspired ingredients and topped with a light lime-cumin vinaigrette!
-Ready in 20 minutes and perfect for MEAL PREPPING!!
+Ready in 20 minutes and perfect for MEAL PREPPING!

-Mexican Sweet Potato and Black Bean Buddha Bowl
+Mexican Sweet Potato and Black Bean Buddha Bowl.

 20-Minute Easy Vegan Pozole Verde – Think pozole needs meat?
 Think again!
-You’ll never miss the meat in this EASY, hearty, and satisfying pozole that’s full of authentic Mexican flavors!!
+You’ll never miss the meat in this EASY, hearty, and satisfying pozole that’s full of authentic Mexican flavors!

-Black Bean Burrito Bowl Salad – Your favorite burrito ingredients minus the meat and extra carbs to keep things HEALTHIER!!
+Black Bean Burrito Bowl Salad – Your favorite burrito ingredients minus the meat and extra carbs to keep things HEALTHIER!
 Ready in 10 minutes and keeps you satisfied but not stuffed!

-Overhead of Black Bean Burrito Bowl Salad
+Black Bean Burrito Bowl Salad.

-Loaded Vegetarian Burritos — HEALTHY Mexican comfort food that’s loaded with black beans, rice, and more before being topped with salsa and CHEESE!!
-You’ll never miss the meat in these EASY burritos that you can make-ahead and are freezer-friendly!!
+Loaded Vegetarian Burritos — HEALTHY Mexican comfort food that’s loaded with black beans, rice, and more before being topped with salsa and CHEESE!
+You’ll never miss the meat in these EASY burritos that you can make ahead and are freezer-friendly!

-Loaded Vegetarian Burritos in baking dish
+Loaded Vegetarian Burritos in baking dish.

-Very Veggie Rice and Beans — EASY, ready in 15 minutes, and amps up rice and beans with an abundance of vegetables!!
-Healthy, Mexican-inspired food that tastes like comfort food and keeps you satisfied for hours!!
+Very Veggie Rice and Beans — EASY, ready in 15 minutes, and amps up rice and beans with an abundance of vegetables!
+Healthy, Mexican-inspired food that tastes like comfort food and keeps you satisfied for hours!

-Overhead of Very Veggie Rice and Beans in dish
+Very Veggie Rice and Beans in dish.

-Taco Pasta Salad — EASY, ready in 20 minutes, and loaded with great Mexican-inspired ingredients including corn, black beans, tomatoes, cilantro, avocado, and more!!
-Perfect for picnics, parties, and potlucks!!
+Taco Pasta Salad — EASY, ready in 20 minutes, and loaded with great Mexican-inspired ingredients including corn, black beans, tomatoes, cilantro, avocado, and more!
+Perfect for picnics, parties, and potlucks!

-Taco Pasta Salad
+Taco Pasta Salad on a plate.

 Leave a Comment